zuliani99/ALGTG/README.md

 # ALGTG
 ## Active Learning strategy using Graph Transduction Game

-**Active Learning (AL)** aims to leverage the performance of deep models by selecting the most valuable samples to be annotated from a pool of unlabelled data to be annotated and moved into the labeled-training set.
-On the other hand **Game Theory** deals with the study of strategic interactions between rational decision-makers, which are modeled as games.
+In recent years, internet technology development has led to an era of abundant data, sparking strong interest in **Deep Learning (DL)** which is known to be greedy for data and requires a large amount of information supply to optimize a massive number of parameters.
+In the same period **Active learning (AL)** which attempts to maximize a model’s performance gain while annotating the fewest samples possible, was set aside, since traditional machine learning required few labeled samples before DL's rise, making AL undervalued.
+DL's success relies on existing annotated datasets, however acquiring high-quality annotations demands significant manpower, posing challenges in specialized fields like speech recognition and medical imaging.
+Consequently, AL is now gaining the attention it deserves.

+In this thesis we want to exploit the combination of these two fields by leveraging a non-cooperative game that aims to classify unlabelled objects starting from a small set of labelled ones, the **Graph Transduction Game (GTG)**.
+We introduce **Active Learning through Graph Transduction Game} (ALGTG)**, a novel query-acquisition function that based its behavior on the sudden GTG algorithm.

-Our work wants to connects these two fields by applying the **Graph Trasduction Game** which formulates the classification task as an *evolutionary non-cooperative game* between *N players* (samples) with *M strategies* (labels).
-Reaching a **Nash Equilibria** corresponds to find stable point of a dynamical system, one reached, all the samples are labeled consistently.
-To this end, the selection of samples to be labelled in the AL model, is based on:
+GTG formulates the classification task as an evolutionary non-cooperative game between *N* players (samples) with *M* strategies (labels) and aims to assign the most suitable pseudo-label to unmarked observations.
+Once we reach this situation we are in a situation of Nash Equilibria since all the samples are labeled consistently.

-1. Tracking the evolution of the **entropy** along the iteration of the aforementioned dynamical system
-2. Creating an ad-hoc payoff function such that similar samples (already seen) are discouraged to emerge in the subsequent iterations.

-We exploit the performance of our approach on five publicly available image classification benchmark: **CIFAR10/100**, **SVHN**, **Fashion-MNIST** and **Tiny-ImageNET**.
+To this end, the selection of samples to be labeled in our AL model is based on: tracking the evolution of the entropy along the iteration of the aforementioned dynamical system and creating an ad-hoc payoff function such that similar samples (already seen) are discouraged to emerge in the subsequent iterations.
+We exploit the performance of our approach on five publicly available image classification benchmarks: *CIFAR10/100*, *SVHN*, *Fashion-MNIST*, and *Tiny-ImageNET*.

 ## Requirements